-Standard 11a: Utilities, storage areas, trash containers, air conditioning units, fire alarms, and similar equipment shall be placed to the rear of the site or underground when feasible.
-Otherwise, structures housing such elements shall be screened with landscaping or designed in a way as to be as inconspicuous as possible.
+Standard 11a: Utilities, storage areas, trash containers, air conditioning units, fire alarms, and similar equipment should be placed to the rear of the site or underground.
+Otherwise, structures housing such elements should be screened with landscaping or designed in a way as to be as inconspicuous as possible.

-Standard 11b: Trash storage bins shall be located within a gated, covered enclosure and screened with landscaping, so as not to be viewed from the public right-of-way.
+Standard 11b: Trash storage bins should be located within a gated, covered enclosure and screened with landscaping, so as not to be viewed from the public right-of-way.